Cardio-AI/cmr-domain-adaptation/README.md

 3D-MRI-Domain-Adaptation
 ==============================

-This repository includes the code and notebooks to train a deep learning model for Unsupervised Domain Adaptation of 3D CMR images
+This repository includes the code and notebooks to train a deep learning model for Unsupervised Domain Adaptation of 3D CMR images.

 The trained model is able to transform an AX CMR into the patient specific SAX direction.
-The repository environment is saved as conda environment file.
-The Deep Learning models/layers are build with TF 2.X.
-Unfortunately the data is not public.
-The corresponding paper is currently under review for the special issue call @ TMI (cf. <a target="_blank" href="https://www.embs.org/wp-content/uploads/2020/04/Special_Issue_CFP_DL4MI.pdf">TMI Special Issue Call</a>)

 The following gif shows exemplary the learning progress of this model.
 Each frame shows the predicted AX2SAX prediction of the model after it is trained for one additional epoch.
 ![Unsupervised Domain adaptation learning](https://github.com/Cardio-AI/3d-mri-domain-adaption/blob/master/reports/ax_sax_learning_example.gif "learning progress")

+- The repository dependencies are saved as conda environment (environment.yaml) file.
+- The Deep Learning models/layers are build with TF 2.X.
+- Unfortunately we are not allowed to make the data public accessible.
+- The corresponding paper is currently under review for the special issue call @ TMI (cf. <a target="_blank" href="https://www.embs.org/wp-content/uploads/2020/04/Special_Issue_CFP_DL4MI.pdf">TMI Special Issue Call</a>)
+- An setup instruction is given here: [Setup hints] (### Preconditions:)

 Paper: